 So friends I’m sharing a few quiet reflections about how this freelancing life of mine has impacted me right out of my pants.
 And please note that this is not a big rag session on myself, I’m quite clear about these facts and very positive about turning this around.
 Just wanted to share some bad habits I launched into and maybe (if this sounds like you) help you avoid the same journey.
 Here’s a couple:

 - Rewarding myself with great big meals, soft drink, cakes, and full cream milk lattes in between projects.

-- Getting so lost in the business and not paying any attention to my own health and wellbeing (and the rising scales).
+- Getting so lost in the business and not paying any attention to my own health and wellbeing (or the rising scales).

 - Relying on high fat takeaway food and other junk because I haven’t planned my days or weeks (ie, nothing in the fridge).

-- At the end of the week rewarding myself with wine (instead of a walk) and wondering why I don’t sleep and have no energy.
+- At the end of the week rewarding myself with chocolate (instead of a walk) and wondering why I don’t sleep and have no energy.

 - Spending half the day sleeping (because I have no energy) and then never going anywhere because I’m always working.

 Ok I’m gonna pull up that list right here but you can see where that was headed.
 This blog is my accountability, my turning-it-around speech, my true north compass.
 We all have that ‘thing’ that holds us back in our writing and prevents real achievement in our WritingBiz.
 Mine has been covering my fears in layers of eating and comfort liner, what is yours?

 Me [below], transformed in just three years … oh dear.